You can wear running shoes for walking, but they aren’t the best choice of footwear. There are several reasons why.

 2) Ecco Women’s Aquet lace sneaker

-The premium Nappa leather upper of the Ecco Acquet Lace creates a comfortable and accommodating interior which fits true to size.
+The premium Nappa leather upper of the Ecco Acquet Lace creates a comfortable and accommodating interior that fits true to size.

-The foam insole provides under-arch support and is lined with soft leather for a plush step-in experience.
+The foam insole provides sufficient under-arch support and is lined with soft leather to create a plush interior environment.
 The smooth ride of the cushioned and stable Polyurethane midsole makes long urban walks comfortable.

 3) Women’s Keen Sienna MJ Canvas

 This is Keen’s interpretation of the classic Mary Jane silhouette.
-The upper has the instantly recognizable Keen toe-bumper which, by the way, goes very well with the breathable Canvas upper.
+The upper has the instantly recognizable Keen toe-bumper which, by the way, blends seamlessly into the breathable Canvas upper.

 The MJ silhouette makes it easy to slip on and off while an elastic strap keeps the foot locked in.
 The Sienna comes standard with an odor-resistant treatment and a removable insole.